Hipkins takes office as NZ prime minister

 Mr Hipkins was in a better position than most to prepare for the transition.

-He revealed on Monday that Ms Ardern gave him and Mr Robertson a headsup around Christmas that she would spend the summer considering her future.
+He revealed on Monday that Ms Ardern gave him and Mr Robertson a heads-up during the Christmas period that she would spend the summer considering her future.

-“I’m energized and excited by the challenges that lie ahead,” he said.
+“I’m energised and excited by the challenges that lie ahead,” he said.

-Following Mr Hipkins’ ascension to the Labour leadership, MPs then backed West Auckland-based MP Ms Sepuloni as his deputy.
+Following Mr Hipkins’ ascension to the Labour leadership, MPs then backed West Auckland MP Ms Sepuloni as his deputy.

-Ms Sepuloni, raised in the Taranaki dairy farming region where her Samoan-born father worked in an abattoir, becomes New Zealand’s first deputy PM of Pacific descent.
+Ms Sepuloni, raised in the Taranaki dairy farming region where her Samoan-born father worked in an abattoir, is New Zealand’s first deputy PM of Pacific descent.

 “It’s very hard to fathom that a working class girl from Waitara who turned Westie can become the deputy prime minister of New Zealand,” she said.